How to Crate Train a Dog with Separation Anxiety

 Tips for Crate Training your Dog to Prepare for Travel

 If your dog suffers from separation anxiety, the best thing for them will be to create a space where they feel safe and happy when you leave the house.
 This way, you can teach them to enjoy or, at the very least, tolerate being left alone.
+Many dogs—even rescue dogs with difficult pasts—can learn to feel more at ease being alone when they have a familiar, comforting space of their own.

-If you are planning on traveling with your dog, crate training prior to travel is going to help make their trip as comfortable as possible, regardless of whether they suffer from separation anxiety.
+If you are planning on traveling with your dog, crate training prior to travel is going to help make their trip as comfortable as possible, regardless of whether they suffer from separation anxiety issues.
 We always recommend organizing to have your crate delivered to your home and having the process started as soon as possible.

-How to Crate Train your Dog
+How to Crate Train your Dog and Reduce Separation Anxiety

-1. Start with the Base
+2. Start with the Base

-2. Entice with a Treat
+3. Entice with a Treat

 From here, your dog’s curiosity should be spiked, leading them to go over and investigate.
 When your dog does go near the crate, reward them by throwing a food treat into the crate or near its entrance.
 Repeat this every time your dog goes near the crate.
 If your dog settles down inside the crate, reward this behavior either with your voice or with food rewards.
 You want your dog to view the crate as a wonderful place to be, full of goodies and fun.
 Another great tip is getting your dog used to a command such as “crate” or “bed” when they enter voluntarily.

-3. Attach the Top Half of Crate
+4. Attach the Top Half of Crate

-4. Give Meals in the Crate
+5. Give Meals in the Crate

-5. Introduce the Door
+6. Introduce the Door

 As your dog becomes more comfortable eating in the crate, you can introduce the door.
 Start by only closing the door as your dog eats its meal, and make sure you open it before they finish.
 Over time, your dog will adjust, and then you can gradually leave the door closed for a few minutes longer after meals.
 Soon, your dog will happily stay in its crate after a meal and maybe even take a nap break.

-At first, being closed in the crate, your dog may whine, if so, try your best to ignore the behavior and reward your dog by letting them out and giving them a treat as soon as they quiet themselves.
+At first, being closed in the crate, your dog may whine.
+If so, try your best to ignore the behavior and reward your dog by letting them out and giving them a treat as soon as they quiet themselves.
 Keep repeating this and leaving your dog for a little longer each time.

-6. Bedtime in the Crate
+7. Bedtime in the Crate

-Once your dog is happy in the crate for about 10 – 15 minutes after finishing their meal, you can start to confine it to the crate for longer periods.
+Once your dog is happy in the crate for about 10 – 15 minutes after finishing their meal, you can start to confine them to the crate for longer periods.
 At this stage, I recommend moving the crate to your dog’s sleeping space.

 Make sure your dog has toys or a couple of treats with them to initially settle them into the new bedtime routine.
 With young puppies or older dogs, you may need to take them out for toilet breaks during the night.
 They will whine if they need a toilet break.
 Some dogs might whine at first to simply exit the crate and sleep elsewhere.
 I suggest taking the dog out as though they’re going to use the toilet, if they don’t go, returning them back to the crate to reinforce their new sleep space, all while using your chosen voice command.